-Spend two days in the evocative rock-cut city of Petra

-10 DAYS

-From \$5,499pp SAVE UP TO \$611pp

-Departing February, October & November

-Nothing can prepare you for Petra - the scale, the colours and the grandeur.
+Jordan - Petra & the Desert Fortresses Spend two days in the evocative rock-cut city of Petra Nothing can prepare you for Petra - the scale, the colours and the grandeur.
 Lively, cosmopolitan and rich, with goods from every corner of the world, ancient Petra was an extraordinary city.
 Its streets were swathed in a fusion of Nabataean and Classical architecture - elaborate tombs, colonnaded streets and temples carved into the rose-red rock.

-Tour Highlights

-- Admire the almost lunar-like desert scenery of Wadi Rum

-- Discover the mighty crusader castle at Kerak, built in the 12th century

-- · Visit Jerash, the best preserved (and Jordan's largest) Roman town in the east, a site that is home to the Oval Plaza and the Corinthian columns of the Temple of Artemis

-Day One | Amman
+Tour Highlights - Admire the almost lunar-like desert scenery - Discover the mighty crusader castle at Kerak, built in the 12th century - Visit Jerash, the best preserved (and Jordan's largest) Roman town in the east, a site that is home to the Oval Plaza and the Corinthian columns of the Temple of Artemis Day One | Amman Meet the group at our hotel in Amman.

-Arrive to Amman and travel to our hotel.

-Day Two | Wadi Seer - Dead Sea - Amman

-After a leisurely start, we head to the valley of Wadi Seer.
-Here we find the remains of Qasr-al-Abd, a well-preserved Hasmonean and rare Hellenistic period Palace.
-Hyrcanus of Jerusalem built the palace around 200 BC as part of a much larger estate, that is now covered by the village of Iraq al-Emir.
-We then spend time both at and in the Dead Sea.
-The lowest place on earth is also the deepest hyper-saline lake in the world, over nine times saltier than the ocean.
-This salinity has created a harsh environment so it is unsuitable for any plants of wildlife, hence its name.
-It is however, a unique experience to be able to 'float' on the Dead Sea, so we make the most of this opportunity.
-After our time here, we return to Amman.